NBA Trade Rumors: Proposed Four-Player Blockbuster Would Involve James Harden And Paul George

 Houston Rockets shooting guard James Harden is one of the superstars who are frequently mentioned in various trade rumors.
-He may have started the 2020-21 NBA season with the Rockets, but he’s still highly expected to be moved to another team before the 2021 trade deadline.
+He may have started the 2020-21 NBA season with the Rockets, but he’s still widely expected to be moved to another team before the 2021 trade deadline.
 One of the most intriguing partners for the Rockets in the potential blockbuster deal involving “The Beard” is the Los Angeles Clippers.

-In a recent article, Greg Patuto of NBA Analysis Network came up with a trade idea that would enable Harden to join forces with Kawhi Leonard in Los Angeles.
-In the proposed scenario, the Clippers would be sending Paul George and Marcus Morris to the Rockets in exchange for Harden and PJ Tucker.
+In a recent article, Greg Patuto of NBA Analysis Network came up with an idea that would enable Harden to join forces with Kawhi Leonard in Los Angeles.
+In the proposed scenario, the Clippers would send Paul George and Marcus Morris to the Rockets in exchange for Harden and P.J.
+Tucker.

 The Clippers may have recently given George a massive contract extension, but Patuto believes that they should strongly consider including him in the package if they are presented the opportunity to pair Leonard with a player of Harden’s caliber.